bmlt-enabled/bmlt-data-converter/README.md

 - Converts BMLT data from JSON to CSV, XLSX or KML
   - Note that export of KML is only supported with GetSearchResults.
-- Use your semantic interface to build query url
+- Use your semantic interface to build query url.
+You can find your semantic url by visiting the [tally](https://tally.bmlt.app/) and hitting Explore on your root server.

 ---